 Location map showing the walking routes to Casa Milà or La Pedrera from the nearest metro stops.

-Below you will find the address, nearest metro stops, nearest metro, parking, contact telephone, opening hours, entrance fee, disabled access and the official website for Casa Milà.
+Below you will find the address, nearest metro stops, parking, contact telephone, opening hours, entrance fee, disabled access and the official website for Casa Milà.

 Casa Milà La Pedrera